On the 4d superconformal index near roots of unity: Bulk and Localized contributions: Introduction and summary of results

-Let us illustrate with some examples.
-If we locate the pink variable~$v_{3,4}$ in the diagram~\ref{fig:IndepVars} at the bulk, i.e. $v_{3,4}\in \mathcal{M}^{(N_b=1)}_{b}$ , then the possible symmetry-breaking patterns are~$SU(6)\,\to\, SU(3)\times SU(3\,)$ or~$SU(6)\,\to\, SU(3)\times SU(2)\times SU(2)$ or~$SU(2)^4$.
+More general symmetry breaking patterns are possible.
+For example, if we locate the pink variable~$v_{3,4}$ in the diagram~\ref{fig:IndepVars} at the bulk, i.e. $v_{3,4}\in \mathcal{M}_{b}(\lambda=1)$ , then the possible symmetry-breaking patterns are~$SU(6)\,\to\, SU(3)\times SU(3\,)$ or~$SU(6)\,\to\, SU(3)\times SU(2)\times SU(2)$ or~$SU(2)^4$.
 If both, green and yellow elements are located at vector bits, then integrating out the seed variable in the bulk $v_{3,4}$ leaves a factorized partition function~\eqref{IntegralBlocks} with two decoupled~$SU(3)$ Chern-Simons partition functions on Lens spaces out of the integral~\eqref{IntegralBlocks}.

-On the other hand, if the yellow factors correspond to 3d A-twisted theories~\footnote{ Or equivalently, the corresponding seed variables are located at chiral bits which are represented in the integrand of~\eqref{IntegralBlocks} with the letter~$\mathcal{C}_m$.} still the integral~\eqref{IntegralBlocks} factorizes in green and yellow factors, but now the corresponding~$\alpha$ is slightly less gauge symmetric as it preserves an~$SU(3)\times SU(2)\times SU(2)$ symmetry.
-This further symmetry-suppression is due to the fact that the rule~$c+c \neq c$ breaks gauge invariance, i.e., to the fact that not all gauge transformations within the~$SU(3)$~\footnote{Essentially speaking, this is the~$SU(3)$ that would map the yellow elements and their negative images among each other.} map charges $\rho$, for which~$\rho(v)$ lies on chiral walls, to charges $\rho^\prime$ such as~$\rho^\prime (v)$ lies on chiral walls; only an~$SU(2)\times SU(2)\subset SU(3)$ does so.
+On the other hand, if the green and yellow factors in the diagonal correspond to vector~$v$ and chiral bits~$c$, respectively, still the integral~\eqref{IntegralBlocks} factorizes in two pieces, but now the corresponding~$\alpha$ is slightly less gauge symmetric as it preserves an~$SU(3)\times SU(2)\times SU(2)$ symmetry.
+This further symmetry-suppression is due to the fact that the rule~$c+c= b^\prime \neq c$ breaks gauge invariance, i.e., to the fact that some of the gauge transformations within the~$SU(3)$ ones that map the yellow elements among themselves map the two chiral seeds into an auxiliary one in the off-diagonal position; only an~$SU(2)\times SU(2)\subset SU(3)$ does so.
 At last, if both, yellow and green seeds are located at chiral bits then the corresponding integral~\eqref{IntegralBlocks} factorizes in two factors, both of them being the partition function of A-twisted theories with gauge group~$SU(2)^2$ and matter charged with respect to the two~$SU(2)$ factors.